 Causes of Anemia

-There are some essential materials which can relate to anemia.
-Dietary iron, vitamin B-12, as well as folate are actually quite important elements needed in the body.
+There are some essential materials that can relate to anemia.
+Dietary iron, vitamin B-12, as well as folate, are actually quite important elements needed in the body.

 Did you know that your body’s red blood cells get replaced almost every day.
 The average lifespan of these red blood cells is usually about 150days.